Ashtanga Mysore Classes

 *Late Comer?
 Students are welcome to enter the class until 07:30, but we need to complete practice by 08:30.

-*New To Ashtanga?
-If you’re interested in starting a personal yoga practice, you’re in the right place!
-Our Monday class is designed for beginners, offering an ideal introduction to the basics.
 Then, join us on Friday for the Full Primary Series to get a comprehensive overview of what to expect as you progress.

 Mysore is a city located in the southern state of Karnataka, India.
 It is known for its rich cultural heritage, historical significance, and association with yoga.